Cape York Institute for Policy and Leadership

-The Cape York Institute for Policy and Leadership, also known as the Cape York Institute, is an Australian public policy organisation which researches and implements welfare reforms to reduce social inequalities between Indigenous and Non-Indigenous peoples living in Cape York.
-The Cape York Institute was founded by lawyer, academic and Indigenous welfare advocate Noel Pearson.
+The Cape York Institute for Policy and Leadership (CYIPL), also known as the Cape York Institute (CYI), is an Australian public policy organisation which researches and implements welfare reforms to reduce social inequalities between Indigenous and Non-Indigenous peoples living in Cape York.
+Founded by lawyer, academic, and Indigenous welfare advocate Noel Pearson in 2004, the institute prepares reports and submissions to the Australian federal government, identifying priority areas of welfare and economic reform for Cape York communities.
+To deliver reform, the Institute engages with a number of partner organisations, including the Cape York Partnerships and Family Responsibilities Commission.
+The Cape York Institute receives federal and Queensland state government funding to support welfare reform projects in areas of Indigenous education, employment, families, and housing.

+History and background

+The Cape York Institute for Policy and Leadership (CYIPL) (also known as the Cape York Institute, or CYI) was founded by lawyer, academic, and Indigenous welfare advocate Noel Pearson.
 Established in July 2004, the organisation was developed in collaboration with the people of Cape York and Griffith University.
-The Institute prepares reports and submissions to the Australian Federal Government, identifying priority areas of welfare and economic reform to restore social norms within the Cape York communities.
-To deliver welfare and economic reform, the Institute engages with a number of partner organisations including the Cape York Partnerships, Family Responsibilities Commission, Balkanu Cape York Development Corporation and the Cape York Aboriginal Australian Academy.
-The Cape York Institute receives Commonwealth and Queensland State Government funding to support Welfare Reform Projects in areas of Indigenous education, employment, families and housing.

 Vision and Agenda

-The objective of ‘The Cape York Agenda’ (The Agenda) focuses on the expansion of Aboriginal and Torres Strait Islander (ATSI) peoples’ human freedoms through the delivery of greater access to the Real Economy and removing dependency on Passive Welfare.
-The Agenda refers to the ‘Real Economy’ as an economic framework which provides incentives for ATSI peoples to manage and enhance welfare opportunities.
-The Institute works towards encouraging and providing greater economic participation of ATSI peoples in the public and private domain by implementing income management schemes to promote socially responsible standards of behaviour among Cape York residents when accessing welfare benefits to education, employment and housing in regional communities.
-The Agenda's vision promotes Indigenous independence from the welfare system and seeks to deter ATSI peoples from engaging in antisocial behaviour by growing private home ownership, increasing participation in the Australian workforce and primary and secondary education.
+The objective of the "Cape York agenda" focuses on the expansion of Aboriginal and Torres Strait Islander peoples' human freedoms through the delivery of greater access to the "Real Economy" and removing dependency on "Passive Welfare".
+The Agenda refers to the "Real Economy" as an economic framework which provides incentives for Aboriginal and Torres Strait Islander peoples to manage and enhance welfare opportunities.
+The Institute works towards encouraging and providing greater economic participation of Aboriginal and Torres Strait Islander peoples in the public and private domain by implementing income management schemes to promote socially responsible standards of behaviour among Cape York residents when accessing welfare benefits to education, employment and housing in regional communities.
+The Agenda's vision promotes Indigenous independence from the welfare system and seeks to deter Aboriginal and Torres Strait Islander peoples from engaging in antisocial behaviour by growing private home ownership, increasing participation in the Australian workforce and primary and secondary education.
 The primary goal of the Institute’s reform programs is to assist Indigenous peoples’ realisation of a sense of autonomy and responsibility above dependency on welfare and economic entitlement.

+Description, governance, and functions

+The Cape York Institute researches and implements welfare reforms in order to reduce social inequalities between Indigenous and Non-Indigenous peoples living in Cape York.
+It prepares reports and submissions to the federal government, identifying priority areas of welfare and economic reform to restore social norms within the Cape York communities.

+To deliver welfare and economic reform, the Institute engages with a number of partner organisations, including the Cape York Partnerships, Family Responsibilities Commission, Balkanu Cape York Development Corporation, and the Cape York Aboriginal Australian Academy.

+The Cape York Institute receives Commonwealth and Queensland State Government funding to support Welfare Reform Projects in areas of Indigenous education, employment, families and housing.